1 injured, another dead in Harnett County shooting

 Harnett County deputies first responded to the report of a shooting along Carter Lane in the Shawtown Community of Lillington.
-Upon arrival, deputies found one gunshot victim who was pronounced dead at the scene.
+Upon arrival, deputies found Montice Williams, 31, of Benson who was pronounced dead at the scene.

 Deputies tell ABC11 they then found a second victim suffering from a gunshot wound at the 890 block of Shawtown Road.